kestra-io/docs/docs/administrator-guide/configuration/README.md

 Details about ElasticSearch configuration is [here](./elasticsearch)

 ### Storage configuration
-Kestra support multiple storage, the default one a local storage (**only for local testing**) To choose the storage type, you will need to add this to your configuration files and be sure to download the corresponding plugins.
+Kestra supports multiple storage options, the default being local storage (**only for local testing**) To choose new storage types, you will need to add the below to your configuration files, and be sure to download the corresponding plugins.
 ```yaml
 kestra:
   storage:
     type: gcs
 ```

-Details about Storage configuration is [here](./storage)
+Details about Storage configuration can be found [here](./storage)

 ### Others Kestra configuration